 Then to make the I-cord, you'll either need some double-pointed needles, a Knitting Nancy (such as my old faithful above), or an automated cord-maker.
 I tried the Caron Embellish-Knit cord maker and found it very good.
 You do need to give it your full attention to watch that the stitches are forming correctly.
 However, using one of these devices can produce lengths of I-cord in a very short space of time.

 While you're at the craft store, you'll also need to pick up a pack of "paracord buckles".
 These are side-release buckles with a slight curve on them to fit your wrist.
 I purchased black ones but they also come in some wonderfully colourful versions too.

 I also purchased an "Ezzzy" bracelet-making jig (yes, there really are that number of zzz's in the middle of the name)!
 I suppose this is not strictly necessary, but it does seem to make the braiding easier.
 I like the way you can set the jig to the exact size you require and it certainly keeps everything good and tight while braiding.

 You've probably already got the other items you'll need such as a tapestry needle, a crochet hook, measuring tape and a pair of scissors, so with these few new items you'll be good to go.

 Once you have the I-cord prepared, you can set it up on the jig and you (or your small helpers) can start knotting away.
 Before you know it, they'll be finishing off the ends and showing off their brand-new bracelet.
 (Then probably having orders from everyone else in the room!)

-The Ryedale Bracelet pattern is available for instant download from my website, and also from Craftsy, Etsy and Ravelry.
+The Ryedale Bracelet pattern is available for instant download from my Etsy store.

 Have a wonderful holiday and enjoy your bracelet-making!